-Speak to an experienced employment lawyer at Taylor Janis in Vancouver first to ensure that you receive what you are due.
+Speak to our experienced employment lawyers at Taylor Janis in Vancouver first to ensure that you receive what you are due.

 Example: Your employment is terminated after 2.5 years of service.
 Your employer has offered to give you 2 weeks’ of your regular salary as is required under Vancouver Employment Standards.
 This is a wrongful dismissal.
 In fact, you are entitled to additional severance pay under what is called the common law.